Kikicao/HPC_Client_Subscription/readme.md

 <img src="image/3_1_Matrix_Analysis.png" />

 ### Data
- - Here we regard groups with more than 4 million units of allocation as "VIP".
-"Jobs" are measured in every 3 million.
+ - The eight variables are candicates used to predict usage portion and data is collected through previous usage and allocation.

 ### Summary
- - All three Group Features (**Allocation, total Job and Group size**) are **strongly positively associated** with Use Portion
+ - All eight Group Features (**'Usage','Allocation','Usage_Portion_n',,'users','jobs','SU per job','SU per user','Jobs per user'**) show relatively **weak linear association**.
+Combining this analysis resulyt, we can interpret the logistic regression analysis in later period more comprehensively.
- - **Conclusion**: The three variables we selected are **good indicator** to assess the potential Useage Portion, and make judgement on their **future proposal** for resources.
+ - **Conclusion**: The eight variables we selected are **good indicator** to assess the potential Useage Portion, and make judgement on their **future proposal** for resources.
 <br />
 <br />